geopython/pygeoapi/docs/source/plugins.rst

                       'it back as output.
 Intended to demonstrate a simple ' 'process with a single literal input.',
-       'jobControlOptions': ['sync-execute', 'async-execute'],  # whether the process can be executed in sync or async mode 'keywords': ['hello world', 'example', 'echo'],  # keywords associated with the process 'links': [{  # a list of 1..n  # link objects relevant to the process 'type': 'text/html',
+       'jobControlOptions': ['sync-execute', 'async-execute'],  # whether the process can be executed in sync or async mode 'outputTransmission': ['value', 'reference'],  # whether the process can return inline data or URL references 'keywords': ['hello world', 'example', 'echo'],  # keywords associated with the process 'links': [{  # a list of 1..n  # link objects relevant to the process 'type': 'text/html',